FiratUsta/aura/Docs/commands.md

     is <image URL>

+### `image-set-light || isl`

+Changes the light-mode display image to an image from the given URL.

+Usage:

+    isl <image URL>

 ### `image-clear || ic`

-Sets the display image back to the default image.
+Sets the display image for both dark and light modes back to the default image.

 Usage: